-If you find yourself driving in Central Oregon, perhaps between Boise and Bend, make sure you hit the Painted Hills.
+If you find yourself driving in Central Oregon, perhaps between Boise and Bend, and looking for something to do, make sure you hit the Painted Hills.
 They are one of three parts (referred to as units) of the John Day Fossil National Monument.

 It’s one of the seven wonders of Oregon.
 You can see why from the photos.
 They get their name from the colorful layers that represent various geological eras.

 They are also extremely fragile and require protection from careless visitors.
 Footsteps and tracks scar these beautiful mounds, the effects of which last for years.

 These footsteps will take a long time to disappear which ruins it for others.